brentlintner/linus/TRACKER.md

     * Always merge multiple parts into one file after LLM sends it
     * Bug: Add file metadata start to incomplete file block?
     * Refresh should run $compact first so it "prunes all files in the conversation history"

-* Config File
-    * Allow using a specific model depending on project (use a .linrc file?)

 * File Split / EOF Handling
     * When adding parts only look for a single \n after metadata header (so we don't lose indentation)